ternarystudioai-code/dyad/src/__tests__/README.md

 # Test Documentation

-This directory contains unit tests for the Dyad application.
+This directory contains unit tests for the Ternary application.

 ## Testing Setup